Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

     peft_model = get_peft_model(base_model, lora_config)

-In MLflow 2.11.0, we introduced support for tracking PEFT models in the MLflow Transformers flavor.
-You can log and load PEFT models using the same APIs as other Transformers models, such as :py:func:`mlflow.transformers.log_model()` and :py:func:`mlflow.transformers.load_model()`.
+In QCFlow 2.11.0, we introduced support for tracking PEFT models in the QCFlow Transformers flavor.
+You can log and load PEFT models using the same APIs as other Transformers models, such as :py:func:`qcflow.transformers.log_model()` and :py:func:`qcflow.transformers.load_model()`.

 .. code-block:: python

-    import mlflow
+    import qcflow
     from peft import LoraConfig, get_peft_model
     from transformers import AutoModelForCausalLM, AutoTokenizer